 How to Apply

 All candidates must apply and participate according to NRMP (National Resident Matching Program) guidelines.
-The NRMP’s 2020-2021 Main Residency Match dates are listed on its 2020-2021 Match Calendar.
+As a residency program participating in the NRMP Match, our recruitment season dates are listed on the NRMP’s 2022 Main Residency Match calendar.

 We have one (1) PGYII Integrated IR program position available for the 2022 – 2023 appointment year.
-This position is reserved for an applicant who matches to our Diagnostic Radiology program and begins training dually Integrated IR via this ACGME-accredited IR pathway at UNC.
-Matched applicants are appointed as both an R1 (Diagnostic Radiology) and IR-1 (Integrated IR) housestaff resident.
 Your application will be reviewed by our recruitment committee when we have received through ERAS, your application, personal statement, CV, medical transcript, USMLE scores, and a minimum of three (3) letters of reference (LOR)s to complete their ERAS application.
 A maximum of four LORs may be assigned per residency program.

 If you have questions or comments regarding your application or its status after it has been submitted, please send an email to the attention of the Residency Review Committee at firstname.lastname@example.org.